Optimisation of time-ordered processes in the finite and asymptotic regime: Policies with guaranteed minimum reward

 where $\pi_Z(x)$ denotes the projection of vector $x$ in set $Z$, i.e., the vector $z\in Z$ closest to $x$ in Euclidean norm.
 For $k\gg 1$, we would expect policy $x^{(k)}$ to be close to minimal in terms of the guaranteed reward $\nu(x^{(k)})$.

 The use of gradient methods requires estimating $\nabla_x\nu(\bar{x})$ for arbitrary policies $\bar{x}$.
-Considering that we have so far obtained bounds $\nu(x)$ (for fixed $x$) numerically from relaxations of~\eqref{dual}, this task requires additional theoretical insight.
+Considering that we have so far obtained bounds $\nu(x)$ (for fixed $x$) numerically from relaxations of Eq.~\eqref{dual}, this task requires additional theoretical insight.
 The rest of this section is thus concerned with formulating an optimization problem to estimate the gradient of $\nu(x)$.

 Suppose, for simplicity, that $x$ consists of just one real parameter, i.e., we wish to compute $\frac{d}{dx}\nu(\bar{x})$.
-Fix the policy to be $\bar{x}$, let $\delta x>0$, and let us consider problem (\ref{dual}).
+Fix the policy to be $\bar{x}$, let $\delta x>0$, and let us consider problem given in Eq.~(\ref{dual}).
 To arrive at a tractable problem, one normally considers a simplification of the following type:

 Here the relation $a\geq_Q b$ signifies that the expression $a-b$, evaluated on some convex superset $Q$ of the set of probability distributions on the variables $\{s_k,h_k\}_k,\lambda$, is non-negative.
-In the polynomial problems considered in this article, this superset $Q$ is, in fact, dual to the positivstellensatz used to enforce the positivity constraints.
-In the case of Putinar's positivstellensatz, $Q$ would correspond to the set of monomial averages $\{\langle z_{i_1}...z_{i_N}\rangle\}$ that, arranged in certain ways, define positive semidefinite matrices, see \cite{lasserre} for details.
+In the polynomial problems considered in this paper, this superset $Q$ is, in fact, dual to the positivstellensatz used to enforce the positivity constraints.
+In the case of Putinar's positivstellensatz, $Q$ would correspond to the set of monomial averages $\{\langle z_{i_1}...z_{i_N}\rangle\}$ that, arranged in certain ways, define positive semidefinite matrices (for details, see \cite{lasserre}).

-Since $Q$ contains all probability distributions, $a\geq_Q b$ implies that $a\geq b$, and so the solution of (\ref{dual_ansatz}) is a feasible point of (\ref{dual}) and hence an upper bound $\nu(\bar{x})$ on $\nu^\star(\bar{x})$.
-For the time being, we assume that the minimizer $V_1,...,V_N$ of problem (\ref{dual_ansatz}) is unique for policy $\bar{x}$.
+Since $Q$ contains all probability distributions, $a\geq_Q b$ implies that $a\geq b$, and so the solution of Eq.~(\ref{dual_ansatz}) is a feasible point of Eq.~(\ref{dual}) and hence an upper bound $\nu(\bar{x})$ on $\nu^\star(\bar{x})$.
+For the time being, we assume that the minimizer $V_1,...,V_N$ of problem given in Eq.~(\ref{dual_ansatz}) is unique for policy $\bar{x}$.
 We will drop this assumption later.